Poreč is an ancient Roman town located on the coast of Istria and among the most popular holiday destinations in Croatia.

 Ferries to Poreč depart from the Italian ports of Venice and Trieste, as well as from Piran in Slovenia.

-Connections from Italy and Slovenia to Poreč are seasonal and are operated by 2 companies: Liberty Lines and Venezia Lines.
+Connections from Italy and Slovenia to Poreč are seasonal and they are currently operated by Liberty Lines.
 The routes usually operate from May to September with multiple daily departures.
 Keep in mind that ferries to Poreč do not carry motor vehicles, only passengers.
 However, you can travel with your pet.

 Here is some more information about the routes: